 - Make a simple or even more complex multiplane table, set it and try to animate a scene on it.

-Related topics and links
+Related topics and links to external resources

 Walt Disney’s multiplane camera